Sumxiaa/Sumxiaa.github.io/_pages/about.md

 News
 ======

+* ***December, 2023:*** A paper on controllable multi-object video generation with sparse optical flow input got accepted to AAAI2024

 * ***July, 2023:*** A paper on efficient video prediction using sparsely conditioned flow matching got accepted to ICCV2023

 * ***July, 2022:*** A paper on controllable video generation through global and local motion analysis got accepted to ECCV2022